glycerine/greenpack/README.md

 greenpack news, December 2024
 ===============

+### Partial generics support

+2025 February 26: In v0.530.0 I've added more support
+for generics.
+Previously we had simply skipped any generic struct.
+Now we process generic structs, and serialize any non-generic fields.
+Generic (type parameterized) fields will require reflection to serialize them, and so they are skipped.

+* work-around in the absence of full generics support

+I may add automatic reflection support for generic fields in the future, but for now there is a pretty easy, manual, work-around.

+The pre and post commit hooks can be used to manually use reflection and serialize your generic fields into a reserved []byte field that you add to your structs for this purpose.

 ### Automatic pointer Dedup off by default for now.

 2025 January 12: In v0.529.0 I have turned off pointer dedup by default because